Music of the Final Fantasy series: Themes

 Although each game in the Final Fantasy series offers a variety of music, there are some frequently reused themes.
 Most of the games open with a piece called "Prelude", which is based on a short piece by Bach that has evolved from a simple, two-voice, arpeggiated theme in the early games to a complex melodic arrangement in recent installments.
 It has been described as being "as recognizable in gaming circles as the Super Mario Bros. theme or Sonic the Hedgehogs title screen pop".
-Coincidentally, seven years earlier in 1980, British rock musician Pete Townshend released "Let My Love Open the Door", a song whose opening strongly resembles the future Final Fantasy prelude.
 Battle victories in the first 10 installments of the series were accompanied by a victory fanfare; this theme has also become one of the most recognized pieces of music in the series.
 Chocobos and moogles, two mascots for the series, each have their own themes.
 The basic theme for chocobos is rearranged in a different musical style for each installment, and usually has a title ending in "de Chocobo", while moogles have a theme entitled "Moogle's Theme", which first appeared in Final Fantasy V. The chocobo inspired the spin-off Chocobo series, and many of the pieces from the soundtracks of that series are stylistically based on the main chocobo theme.
 A piece called "Prologue" or "Final Fantasy", originally featured in the first game, has appeared in some form in every game in the main series, with the exceptions of II, X, and XIII, originally appearing in the prologue of the games.
 It sometimes appears as a full arrangement and surfaces other times as a theme played during the finale track.
 Although leitmotifs are often used in the more character-driven installments, theme music is typically reserved for main characters and recurring plot elements.